mjz-smu/codelab_instructions/README.md

 ## Overview

+### Performance benchmarking

+### Performance benchmarking on public cloud

+### Introducing PerfKit Benchmarker

 PerfKit Benchmarker (PKB) is an open source framework that provides a wide selection of benchmarking tools that you can use to measure and compare cloud providers.
 PKB automates setup and teardown of resources, including Virtual Machines (VMs), on whichever cloud provider you choose, along with installing and running the actual benchmark tests.

+### Performance benchmarking on Google Cloud Platform with PKB

+Performance benchmarking, with PKB, on Google Cloud Platform (GCP).

+### PKB Architecture

+[**TODO(truty): insert diagram about stages of performance benchmarking.**]

-### What you'll do
+## What you'll do

+*   Install PerfKit Benchmarker
-*   How to install and use PerfKit Benchmarker to run benchmarks
+*   Run benchmark tests using PerfKit Benchmarker
-*   How to inspect and use configuration files for different tests
+*   Inspect and using custom configuration files for tests
-*   How to store test result data and then query it
+*   Persist test result data
+*   Query and visualize result data

-### Prerequisites
+## Prerequisites

 *   Basic familiarity with Linux command line

 ## Setup